-The composition doesn’t have to be a straight-on wide frame photograph of the whole scene, get creative and use some Dutch Tilts on your subject to present it in a more contemporary manner.
-Tilts are not everyone’s cup of tea, but it can make landmarks look more dramatic and different to the typical picture-postcard look.
+The composition doesn’t have to be a straight-on wide frame photograph of the whole scene, get creative and use some Dutch tilts on your subject to present it in a more contemporary manner.
+Tilts are not everyone’s cup of tea, but they can make landmarks look more dramatic and different to the typical picture-postcard look.

 If your destination sits on a river bank, then try travelling across to the other shore and photograph the whole landscape.
-It’s also a great time to try out some long exposure shots.
-Transform that incoming tide to a serene and eerie silky surface in the foreground of your photograph.
+It’s also a great time to try out some long exposure shots and transform that incoming tide to a serene and eerie silky surface in the foreground of your photograph.

-Big glass windows and mirrored surfaces are also ideal.
-They are ways of incorporating scenery in a non-direct way too, making you look less like a tourist, and more like an artist.
+Big glass windows and mirrored surfaces are also ideal ways of incorporating scenery in a non-direct way too, making you look less like a tourist, and more like an artist.

 If you find yourself standing on the edge of a breath-taking landscape and you want to photograph everything you see but physically can’t (at least not in one shot) then try using a panorama mode on your camera.
 It works by constantly assessing the scene as you physically pan the camera across the landscape.

-Ask them to walk ahead of you and have a look around, hang back with your camera.
-Capture them walking through archways, shop doors, alleyways or over bridges to create a story of the traveler.
+Ask them to walk ahead of you and have a look around, hang back with your camera and capture them walking through archways, shop doors, alleyways or over bridges to create a story of the traveler.
 Having people in your shots makes your travel photographs more relatable and adds emotion to the scene.

 But if you feel a little more confident and comfortable with your surroundings, approaching some interesting local characters and individuals and asking to take their portrait is a fantastic way of building the story of your travel.